The Port Douglas Artists group has worked together on a number of projects over the last twenty years.

 Later they collaborated to open studios and galleries at the Reef Marina in Port Douglas.
 When those spaces were closed they organised the 'Windows Project' at the Marina, displaying high quality artworks in the windows of empty shops and meeting regularly with interested members of the public.

-Since those days the group has tried to engage in at least one group project each year.
+Since those days the group has aimed to engage in at least one group project each year.
 As part of Port Douglas Village Carnivale in May 2015, artists collaborated with a group of British musicians to develop their newest CD, 'In Paradise'.
 Here's that story.

 They then decided to formalise their relationship by becoming an incorporated group and started planning for an exhibition to be held in 2016.
 Much as they would have loved to hold such an event at their old exhibition space, the iconic Sugar Wharf building in Port Douglas, that has now become so popular for weddings that it is impossible to book as an exhibition venue for more than a couple of days!